 Designing your major

-Your major may be indirectly or directly related to your career choice, and it’s only one of many pieces to finding a good career fit.
-There are many majors that are related to social science, including:
+Your major may or may not be directly related to your career choice, and it’s only one of many pieces to finding a good career fit.
+There are many majors that are related to social science here at IUB.

 Learn about careers in the field